openxthinking/bullet-docs/docs/setup.md

     - in "Handle" type `mobile-menu`
 3. Click `Add menu item` then `Add` to add your links
 4. Click `Save menu`

-## Menus
-After you've created your pages it's time to add them to your website navigation.

-Legend:

-  - _Main menu_ = is the top/header menu of your website.
-  - _Footer menu_ = is the menu you find in the footer of your website.
-  - _Mobile menu_ = is the menu used on mobile devices. ⚠️ (must be created manually)

-### Mobile menu
-The mobile menu must be created manually, here's how:

-1. From your Shopify admin, go to [Online store > Preferences](https://www.shopify.com/admin/online_store/preferences?ref=OpenThinking).
-1. Enter your info store `Name` and `meta description`
-1. Upload your `Social sharing image`
-1. Add your `Google Analytics` code
-1. Click `Save`

 ## Required Apps